Bernardo Bertolucci: As a screenwriter, producer and actor

 Bertolucci wrote many screenplays, both for his own films and for films directed by others, two of which he also produced.

 He was an actor in the film Golem: The Spirit of Exile, directed by Amos Gitai in 1992.

+In 2026, Bertolucci's final screenplay, The Echo Chamber, written shortly before his death, was turned into a feature film directed by Italian filmmaker Andrea Pallaoro.

 Politics and personal beliefs

-Bertolucci was an atheist, though he was fascinated by Buddhism.